in-depth * On-the-regular * Close-to-home

 Location: a private studio in San Francisco

-This summer school addition of Yoga Club explores the fundamental principles of yoga philosophy and the fundamentals of posture practice.
+This summer school addition of Yoga Club explores the great questions of Yoga and the foundations of yoga philosophy.
+You then embody these big philosophical concepts through posture practice.

 Session 1: Who Am I? - The 5 Koshas